souravdatta/cin/README.md

 **RESTful URLS**

+The way you add REST apis to your app is as follows:

+1. Call builtin functions `get`, `put`, `delete` and `post` to create new routes.
+2. These functions take two parameters - a. an URL pattern and b. a function as action.
+3. The action function optionally takes a single argument which exposes the internals to the function.
+4. Currently the following are available through the argument passed to action function:
+      a. `param` - this exposes all the matched url parts.
+Example below.
+      b. `query` - this exposes the query string parameters.
+      c. `session` - exposes a session object where objects can be stored.
+      d. `redirect` - exposes a function to redirect to another URL.

 Cinister supports various patterns of URLs and methods.
 Here are some examples:

-    cin.get 'users/:name', (params) -> console.log params
+    cin.get 'users/:name', (c) -> console.log c.params.name, c.query
+    cin.get

-The params parameter will contain all the `:argument`s as key/value pairs.
+The `c.params` parameter will contain all the `:argument`s as key/value pairs.
 The key will be `argument` and value will the be the corresponding part in the URL.
-EXCEPT for the key `redirect`.
-This special key will always return a function which can be used to redirect to another url.
-So if the a GET request has URL `users/John`, `params.name` will be `'John'`.
+The `c.redirect` object will always return a function which can be used to redirect to another url.
+So if the a GET request has URL `users/John`, `c.params.name` will be `'John'`.

-    cin.get 'users/:name/len*', (params) -> "#{params['name']} and #{params.splat[0]}"
+    cin.get 'users/:name/len*', (c) -> "#{c.params['name']} and #{c.params.splat[0]}"
-    cin.get 'users/:name/*/*', (params) -> console.log params
+    cin.get 'users/:name/*/*', (c) -> console.log c.params
-    cin.get 'users/:name/*/and/*', (params) -> console.log params
+    cin.get 'users/:name/*/and/*', (c) -> console.log c.params

 And, to redirect to a new url

-    cin.get '/users/name/:name', (params) ->
+    cin.get '/users/name/:name', (c) ->
-      if params.name == 'John Snow'
+      if c.params.name == 'John Snow'
-        params.redirect '/wall'
+        c.redirect '/wall'
       else
-        "Hello there <b><i>#{params.name}</i></b>"
+        "Hello there <b><i>#{c.params.name}</i></b>"

-A star indicates one or more characters and the matched URL parts are kept as an array in `params['splat']`.
+A star indicates one or more characters and the matched URL parts are kept as an array in `c.params['splat']`.
 A `*.*` matches all file names with any extensions.

-    cin.put 'users', (params) -> console.log 'PUT ', params
+    cin.put 'users', (c) -> console.log 'PUT ', c.params
-    cin.delete 'foods', (params) -> console.log 'DEL ', params
+    cin.delete 'foods', (c) -> console.log 'DEL ', c.params
-    cin.post 'apaches', (params) -> console.log 'POST', params
+    cin.post 'apaches', (c) -> console.log 'POST', c.params

-The `params` argument receives a nested Object called `query` which stores the parsed body part of the HTTP request.
-For GET requests is taken from the URL itself and for other requests the body of the request is parsed using Node.js querystring module.
+The nested Object called `c.query` stores the parsed body part of the HTTP request.
+For GET requests it is taken from the URL itself and for other requests the body of the request is parsed using Node.js querystring module.

-View the associated cintest*.coffee files for usage examples in CoffeeScript.
+View the associated `test/*.coffee` files for usage examples in CoffeeScript.

 **Sessions**

 Cinister uses Connect as the middleware.
 For now Cinister has minimal support for session management.
 Sessions are not enabled by default, but can be enabled by
 `cinister.enable_session` function.
-The `params` parameter of the callback handlers always receieves an object under `params.session`.
+The argument of the callback handlers always receives an object under `session` key.
 When the sessions are enabled, this contains the current session object.
 Here's one small example of how to use it

     cin.enable_session()

-    cin.get 'message', (params) ->
+    cin.get 'message', (c) ->
-      sess = params.session
+      sess = c.session
       if sess && sess.name
         "hello, #{sess.name}\n"
       else
         'hi, one who must not be named\n'

-    cin.get 'message/:name', (params) ->
+    cin.get 'message/:name', (c) ->
-      sess = params.session
+      sess = c.session
       if sess
-        sess['name'] = params['name']
+        sess['name'] = c.params['name']
       'Done\n'

 **View templates**